cheind/rgbd-correction/README.md

 - [rgbd-correction-mini.zip](https://s3.eu-central-1.amazonaws.com/rgbd-correction/rgbd-correction-mini.zip) ~80 MBytes | Contains mostly pre-processed mean depth images as described in our paper.
 - [rgbd-correction-raw.zip](https://s3.eu-central-1.amazonaws.com/rgbd-correction/rgbd-correction-raw.zip) ~6 GBytes | Contains the entire raw capture data, plus artificial depth maps.

 Depending on your needs, you might choose one over the other.
-As a rule of thumb use `rgbd-correction-mini.zip` if you like to reproduce our results or try out minor code modifications.
+As a rule of thumb use `rgbd-correction-mini.zip` if you like to reproduce our results or play around with our code basis.
 Otherwise go with `rgbd-correction-raw.zip`.

 ### The `rgbd-correction-mini` version